-Current laws: 1973 (social security), 1978 (social security), and 1999 (taxation).
+Current laws: 1973 (social security), 1978 (social security), 1999 (taxation), and 2007 (income tax and tax credits).

 Type of program: Universal and social assistance system.

 Domestic purposes benefit: Single parents caring for a dependent child younger than age 18 or a person caring for someone (other than a spouse) who would otherwise be hospitalized.